Cover image

 With threaded inserts you can connect two parts together using a screw.
 I had some difficulties with them at the beginning.

 In the first place I wanted to build an extension for a camera tripod I've purchased lately.
-I quickly realized that the bolt threads not only differentiate by size and pitch, but also by the type of the system.
+I quickly realized that the bolt threads not only differentiate by size and pitch, but also by the system.

 There are two types: